modirshanechi/Psych-201/phaneuf-hadd_2025_cogeff/README.md

 ## Data Source

 Note that this study contains 2 experiments:
-* study1.csv contains prompts from experiment 1 (i.e., choice blocks were defined by learnable difficulty cues and instructed reward cues)
+* study1.csv contains data for prompts from experiment 1 (i.e., choice blocks were defined by learnable difficulty cues and instructed reward cues)
-* study2.csv contains prompts from experiment 2 (i.e., choice blocks were defined by instructed difficulty cues and instructed reward cues)
+* study2.csv contains data for prompts from experiment 2 (i.e., choice blocks were defined by instructed difficulty cues and instructed reward cues)